-The region of Chania Greece or Hania, on the western side of the Greek island of Crete, has amazing places to visit, from secret villages and fabulous beaches to interesting sightseeing.
+The region of Chania Greece, or Hania, is located on the western side of Crete island, one of the most popular Greek islands.
+It has amazing places to visit, from secret villages and fabulous beaches to interesting sightseeing.
 The most famous town is Chania Town, with the characteristic Venetian, Turkish and traditional architecture.
-Paleochora and Sfakia, on the southern side of Crete, are also nice villages with relaxing atmosphere.
 The most impressive beaches are Balos, Elafonissi and Falassarna, while there are innumerable other amazing beaches around the coastline, from organized resorts to totally secluded coves.

+Chania holidays is a very interesting experience.
 A drive around the prefecture will also bring you to many interesting sights.
-Explore the Medieval Castles you will find on your way, trek the many paths along forests and gorges, visit the small local museums that depict the local history and even try a chat with the locals.
+Explore the Medieval Castles you will find on your way, trek the many paths along forests and gorges, visit the small local museums that depict the local history and even try a chat with the locals at the traditional restaurants.
 You will frequently see them sitting in the village square and enjoying a coffee under the shade of a huge tree.
 In this holiday, apart from relaxing on a beach resort, grab the chance to experience the famous Cretan tradition and the warm hospitality.
-A very nice village close to the Town is Therissos, the birthplace of the Greek politician Eleftherios Venizelos.

 In this guide of Chania, you shall find all the necessary information to organize your vacations there.
 From Chania, visitors can also make day excursions to other regions of Crete, including Rethymnon and Heraklion.
 Via the port of Heraklion, tourists can also head to the Cycladic islands of Mykonos and Santorini.